kyung-choi/cv-algo/README.md

 This contains c++ implementation of a number of computer vision algorithms as in
 - Direct Linear Transformation
 - Tsai's camera calibration
-- Absolution orientation using unit quaternion
+- Horn's absolution orientation using unit quaternion
+- Subpixel circular feature detection using quadratic surface fitting
-- and more to come ...
+- ...